Gambit (Marvel Comics): 2010s

 After the events of the Age of X, Gambit chooses not to wipe his memory.
 He admits the extent of his feelings to Rogue and tells her that he cannot tolerate her indecisiveness.
 He decides that they should be apart until she is willing to be with him for good.
 Gambit later joins the team of Legion, Rogue, Magneto, Frenzy, and Xavier, in search of Legion's lost personalities that would not cooperate with him after his troubles in the Age of X. Later on in the series, Gambit, Frenzy and Rogue travel to the Jean Grey High School of Higher Learning to become teachers and mentors of the school.
 Gambit's role at the school is as a senior staff member.

 In Astonishing X-Men #48, Gambit becomes one of the principal members of a new team of X-Men, composed of Wolverine, Iceman, Northstar, Karma, Cecilia Reyes, and Warbird.

 Gambit joins the newest incarnation of X-Factor.
 This version is a corporate superhero team sponsored by Serval Industries, which partners him with Polaris and Quicksilver.

 Kitty Pryde sends Gambit and Rogue on an undercover mission to the island Paraiso.
 Their mission, as an estranged couple requiring relationship therapy, was to investigate the disappearance of mutants.
-This results not only in them confronting their past, emotions, and relationship challenges but also finding that their memories and powers (as well as those of the missing mutants) are drained into their clones by a mutant called Lavish.
+This results not only in them confronting their past, emotions, and relationship challenges but also in finding that their memories and powers (as well as those of the missing mutants) are drained into their clones by a mutant called Lavish.
 Although they are severely weak, they fight against Lavish and the clones, restoring their memories and powers.
 The couple later decides to learn from their past mistakes and reunite.
 A conversation with Storm and Nightcrawler spurs him into proposing to Rogue at Kitty's and Colossus' cancelled wedding and to take advantage of all their friends being present.
 They are married by the rabbi who was present for officiating Kitty's wedding, with Nightcrawler and Iceman as Rogue's bridal party and with Storm and X-23 as Gambit's best women.